Skip to main content

 Get free couponLearn more

-What are the risks and warnings for Granix (tbo-filgrastim)?
+Risks and warnings for Granix (tbo-filgrastim)

 Granix (tbo-filgrastim) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.